9 (2009 animated film)

-9 is a 2009 animated post-apocalyptic science fiction film directed by Shane Acker based on his 2005 short film created at the UCLA Animation Workshop.
-The film was written by Pamela Pettler and produced by Jim Lemley, Tim Burton, Timur Bekmambetov and Dana Ginsburg.
-Set in an alternate version of the 1940s, the film follows a rag doll labeled "9" who awakens shortly after the end of humanity following the uprising of machines.
-The film features the voices of Elijah Wood, John C. Reilly, Jennifer Connelly, Christopher Plummer and Crispin Glover, with Martin Landau and Fred Tatasciore.
+9 is a 2009 animated post-apocalyptic science fiction film directed by Shane Acker and written by Pamela Pettler.
+It is based on Acker's 2005 short film 9.
+Set in an alternate version of the 1940s, the film stars Elijah Wood as "9", a rag doll who awakens shortly after the end of humanity following the uprising of machines.
+John C. Reilly, Jennifer Connelly, Christopher Plummer, Crispin Glover, Martin Landau, and Fred Tatasciore voice supporting roles.

-9 was released by Focus Features in theatres on September 9, 2009.
-The film received generally mixed reviews from critics, earned $48.4 million on a $30 million budget and received an Outstanding Producer of Animated Theatrical Motion Pictures nomination in 21st Producers Guild of America Awards.
-The film was released on DVD and Blu-ray on December 29, 2009.
-Since its release, the film has been critically re-assessed more positively for its animation, themes, world design, and dark atmosphere, and has gained a cult following.
+9 was released by Focus Features on September 9, 2009.
+The film received generally mixed reviews from critics and grossed $49 million on a $30 million budget.
+It received an Outstanding Producer of Animated Theatrical Motion Pictures nomination at the 21st Producers Guild of America Awards.